on-api/on-api/2.5.0/spec_sp/products.md

 ##### products.offerings.marketingInformation.priceGroups

 List of price groups that this offering is available for.
 The offering will only be presented on accesses with a matching priceGroup.
 The value must be an integer, of which each value's price group is defined by CO.
-If obmitted or empty, the offering is available on all accesses.
+If omitted or empty, the offering is available on all accesses.

 * Data format: JSON array of [integer](../common/dataformats.md#integer)
 * Optional